ClimateImpactLab/sliiders-archived/README.md

 **SLIIDERS-ECON** contains socioeconomic variables, varying horizontally and vertically over space. **SLIIDERS-SLR** contains Monte Carlo projections of Local Sea Level Rise under different emissions and ice sheet dynamics assumptions, based on the outputs of [LocalizeSL](https://github.com/bobkopp/LocalizeSL).
 Coastal segments in SLIIDERS-ECON can be matched to gridded LSLR projections in SLIIDERS-SLR via the `SLR_site` key.

-All work utilizing this code or the resulting SLIIDERS datasets should cite Depsky et al. 2022 (in prep.).
+All work utilizing this code or the resulting SLIIDERS datasets should cite Depsky, Bolliger et al. 2022 (in prep.).
 See [License](#license) for details.

 ## Installation
 Most users will want to just use the datasets directly, accessible at the DOIs linked above.
 If you wish to recreate and/or modify the datasets, which we encourage, you will need to run the Jupyter notebooks in this repository.
 A collection of helper functions, organized into a Python package, is necessary to run the notebooks and can be found within the `sliiders` directory.
 A simple pip install will install this package